NathanKr/i18n-vanilla-next.js-playground/README.md

 <h2>Points of interest</h2>
 <ul>
 <li>using the locale as part of the routing path is nice because you dont need to access it globally , thus no need to use store \ context</li>
+<li>I am able to come with simple design that does what i need without need of using i18n packages such as
 </ul>